 Source: MS Admin.
 Code 23, Part 225, Rule.
 1.4(C).
-(Accessed Apr.
-2019).
+(Accessed Mar.
+2020).

-Not considered telehealth:

-- · Telephone conversations;

-- Chart reviews;

-- Electronic mail messages;

-- Facsimile transmission:

-- Internet services for online medical evaluations; or

-- The installation or maintenance of any telecommunication devices or systems.
+Not considered telehealth: Email / Phone / Fax Telephone conversations; Chart reviews; Electronic mail messages; Facsimile transmission; Internet services for online medical evaluations; or The installation or maintenance of any telecommunication devices or systems.
 Source: State of Mississippi.
 State Plan Under Title XIX of the Social Security Act.
 Medical Assistance Program.
 Attachment 3.1-A. 3/31/15.
-(Accessed Apr.
-2019).

-Consent

-Signed consent for using telehealth is required.
+(Accessed Mar.
+2020).
+Medicaid Telehealth Reimbursement Consent Signed consent for using telehealth is required.
 Source: MS Admin.
 Code 23, Part 225, Rule 1.6(A).
-(Accessed Apr.
-2019).

-Medicaid Telehealth Reimbursement I

-Out of State Providers

-For teleradiology, consulting and referring provider is a licensed physician (or PA or NP for referring providers) who interprets the radiological image, at the distant site and who must be licensed in the state within the United States in which he/she practices.
+(Accessed Mar.
+2020).
+Out of State Providers For teleradiology, consulting and referring provider is a licensed physician (or PA or NP for referring providers) who must be licensed in the state within the United States in which he/she practices.
 Source: Code of MS Rules 23-225, Rule 3.1.
-(Accessed Apr.
-2019).
+(Accessed Mar.
+2020).

-Miscellaneous

 See documentation requirements.

-Source: Code of MS Rules 23-225 (Accessed Apr.
-2019).

-finitions
+Miscellaneous Source: Code of MS Rules 23-225 (Accessed Mar.
+2020).
+Telemedicine means the delivery of health care services such as diagnosis, consultation, or treatment through the use of interactive audio, video or other electronic media.
+Telemedicine must be "real-time" consultation, and it does not include the use of audio-only telephone, e-mail or facsimile.
+Source: MMS Code Sec.
+83-9-351.
+(Accessed Mar.
+2020).
+Private Payer Laws Worker's Compensation "Telemedicine is the practice of medicine using electronic communication, information technology or other means between a physician in one location and a patient in another location with or without an intervening health care provider.
+This definition does not include the practice of medicine through postal or courier services."
+Source: MS Workers' Compensation Commission.
+Workers' Compensation Medical Fee Schedule. p.
+78 (June 15, 2019).
+(Accessed Mar.
+2020).
+"Synchronous telemedicine service is defined as a real-time interaction between a physician and another qualified health care professional and a patient who is located at a distant site from the physician or other qualified health care professional."
+Source: MS Workers' Compensation Commission.
+Workers' Compensation Medical Fee Schedule. p.
+57 (June 15, 2019).
+(Accessed Mar.